A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Experiment

 \subsection{Performance}

-\textbf{Euclidean-Based Similarity} To evaluate \texttt{FedSim} on Euclidean-based similarities, we conduct experiments on three synthetic datasets (Figure~\ref{fig:exp_euclidean_syn}) and three real-world datasets (Table~\ref{tab:exp_euclidean_real}) with numeric identifiers.
-From the results, we can make three observations.
-First, \texttt{FedSim} has better or close performance compared to all the baselines.
-For example, in \texttt{house}, \texttt{FedSim} reduces RMSE by 27\% compared to \texttt{Top1Sim} and by 17\% compared to \texttt{AvgSim}.
-Second, \texttt{FedSim} is less affected by the noise on the identifiers compared to \texttt{Top1Sim}.
-For example, in \texttt{frog}, the accuracy of \texttt{Top1Sim} drops to around 84\% as the noise scale reaches 0.2, while the accuracy of \texttt{FedSim} remains around 91\%.
-Third, in synthetic datasets with small scale $\sigma_{cf}$ of noise, \texttt{FedSim} even slightly outperforms \texttt{Combine}, which was expected to be an upper bound.
-That indicates that even when there exists an exact one-to-one mapping, directly performing exact linkage does not always lead to the best performance, which is because the information in common features is neglected in \texttt{Combine}.
+We evaluate the performance of FedSim on three synthetic datasets under different $\sigma_{cf}$ and five real-world datasets.
+The results of synthetic datasets are presented in Figure~\ref{fig:exp_euclidean_syn}, from which two observations can be made.
+First, FedSim consistently has better or close performance compared to all the baselines.
+Second, FedSim is more robust to the noise on the identifiers.
+For example, in \texttt{frog}, the accuracy of Top1Sim drops to 84\% as $\sigma_{cf}=0.2$, while the accuracy of FedSim remains 91\%.

-\textbf{Levenshtein-Based Similarity} To evaluate \texttt{FedSim} on Levenshtein-based similarities, we conduct experiments on two real-world datasets with string identifiers (Table~\ref{tab:exp_levenshtein_real}).
-From Table~\ref{tab:exp_levenshtein_real}, we observe that \texttt{FedSim} still outperforms all the baseline but the improvement is less significant compared to the datasets with numeric identifiers (Table~\ref{tab:exp_euclidean_real}).
-That is because in \texttt{game} and \texttt{song}, the pairs whose titles are different are less likely to contribute to VFL, thus in both cases, \texttt{Exact} and \texttt{Top1Sim} can achieve a relatively good performance.

-\textbf{Hamming-Based Similarity} The performance of \texttt{FedSim} on Hamming-based similarities is presented in Section~\ref{subsec:exp_priv}, where we further study how noise on similarities affects the performance.